FDIC logo

 Privacy and security are an essential part of UMB’s commitment to its customers, and a foundational aspect of how we deliver safe, secure and quality products and services.
 This page updates periodically and contains important information on privacy and security topics and trends.

-Financial institutions are seeing a heightened number of spoofing attacks, including being impersonated by fraudsters via text message.
-An example of this type of attempted fraud is below:
+Financial institutions are seeing a heightened number of spoofing scams, including being impersonated by fraudsters via text message to convince recipients they are interacting with a trusted party.
+Click Read More below for an example and to learn more.

 Best practices in protecting your accounts